 Outlaw's Paradise (April 4, 1939)

-Released on April 19, 1939: Good guy Captain William Carson notices that he looks just like outlaw Trigger Mallory, and takes his place in the gang to try to capture them, but the tables are turned when Trigger gets out of jail and exposes Carson's deception.
+Released on April 19, 1939: (running time 52 minutes) Good guy Captain William Carson notices that he looks just like outlaw Trigger Mallory, and takes his place in the gang to try to capture them, but the tables are turned when Trigger gets out of jail and exposes Carson's deception.

 Directed by Sam Newfield

 Written by Basil Dickey

 The Actors: Tim McCoy (Captain William Carson and Trigger Mallory), Joan Barclay (Jessie Treadwell), Ben Corbett (Magpie McGillicutty), Ted Adams (Slim Marsh), Forrest Taylor (henchman Eddie), Bob Terry (henchman Steve), Donald Gallaher (henchman Mort), Dave O'Brien (henchman Meggs), Jack Mulhall (prison warden), Ed Cassidy (banker), Jack 'Tiny' Lipson (Toby, saloon owner), Carl Mathews (henchman), George Morrell (townsman), Jack C. Smith (cellblock guard), Frank Wayne (FBI Agent Dickson), Wally West (bank teller), Lloyd Whitlock (newspaper reporter Smith)

 Free Download of the old movie Outlaw's Paradise

 Outlaws-Paradise-1939-720p.mp4 (489mb - 986x720)